muratk3n/thirdwave/en/tweets/2020/week12d.md

 ---

 Brian Greene is also a stringer..
-Moderate some effin panel, talk up science fine, but another failure in that grand picture.
+Moderate some effin panel, talk up science fine, but another failure...
+No cigar.

 *2020-3-20 17:55:3*